A contentious case for consumer use tax

 Why the Ellingson case matters

-Friedman believes the Ellingson case is another significant case with significant consequences.
-“Use tax theoretically has no limit,” he said during the aforementioned podcast.
+“Use tax theoretically has no limit,” Friedman said during the aforementioned podcast.
 “The limit is the useful life of the piece of equipment.”
-A decision in Ellingson could impact how states can tax not just moveable equipment, but also taxable services and multiuse software.
+Had the Supreme Court agreed to hear the Ellingson case, their decision could have impacted how states tax not just moveable equipment, but also taxable services and multiuse software.

 “Equipment purchased in one state and used in another often creates odd tax results,” says Scott Peterson, VP of Government Relations at Avalara.
 “It’s easy to understand Ellingson’s frustration with owing tax to South Dakota on something they purchased in another state and intend to use in many states.
 At some point the South Dakota Legislature acknowledged the issue when they created an exemption for property brought into the state that’s seven years old or older.
 Yet the reverse frustration is often felt by states when someone brings already-taxed equipment into their state.”

-We talk about sales and use tax a lot here at Avalara because both sales tax laws and use tax laws affect our customers, and because our products help businesses meet their sales tax and use tax obligations.
-Learn how Avalara helps improve sales tax and use tax compliance for businesses of all types and sizes.
+We talk about sales and use tax a lot here at Avalara because both sales tax laws and use tax laws affect our customers, and because our products help businesses meet their sales tax and consumer use tax obligations.

 Stay up to date